Costa Rica Surf Guide: When and Where to Surf in Costa Rica

 It’s important to consider other activities your family might pursue in Costa Rica, such as hiking, river rafting, whale watching, beach hopping, etc. Check out some must-do and free activities in our area to get an idea of what you and your family might enjoy in addition to surfing.

-Tourism in Costa Rica considerations: Prices and crowds
+Tourism in Costa Rica Considerations: Prices and Crowds

-Semana Santa, or Easter week, is one of the busiest times of year, with national tourists and beaches often at maximum capacity.
+Semana Santa, or Easter week, is one of the busiest times of the year, with national tourists and beaches often at maximum capacity.

 Costa Rican students have their “summer” vacation from December to February, making this another popular time for national tourists to spend at the beach with their families.

-Advice from Bodhi Surf + Yoga’s surf instructors
+Advice From Bodhi Surf + Yoga’s Surf Instructors

-Here at Bodhi Surf + Yoga, we encourage our surf students to become independent surfers by learning to read the ocean and generate a surf report independently — without relying on a surf forecasting website like Magic Seaweed.
+Here at Bodhi Surf + Yoga, we encourage our surf students to become independent surfers by learning to read the ocean and generate a surf report independently — without relying on a surf forecasting site like Magic Seaweed.

 Understanding how to read a surf report will help you pick an optimal time to surf with sound waves and weather conditions.
 Fun waves and good conditions can be found at any time of the year, and often, the best days are the ones no one could have anticipated!

 Learn to hone your skills in choosing the right conditions for surfing with a reliable surf camp, such as Bodhi Surf + Yoga.
+And remember, there’s no time like the present to enjoy Central America’s pristine rainforest and tropical beaches.
+Don’t let “later” become too late.

 Get Step-by-Step Surf Lessons in Your Inbox